Škoda 10 cm K10: History

-Škoda 10 cm K10 description
+Description

 The Škoda 10 cm K10 was built with an A tube, jacket and a breech ring screwed to both the A tube and jacket.
 It had a horizontal sliding breech block and fired fixed (one part) ammunition.

 OTO 100/47

 The Italian Navy were impressed with the Škoda 10 cm K10s and in 1924 a copy of the gun was ordered from the Italian firm OTO Melara which spawned a large family of 100/47 cannons that were widely used.
 A number of different models were produced on different mountings for a variety of ship types.